Vision Therapy in Austin Can Be An Alternative To Eye Surgery

 Strabismus is caused by anatomical or neurological faults that interfere with the proper alignment, coordination and function of the extraocular muscles.
 These six eye muscles are responsible for the proper positioning of each eye.
 The most common causes of problems to these muscles are genetics, developmental issues, and trauma.

 Strabismus TreatmentThere are two main approaches to the treatment of strabismus.
 There is eye muscle surgery and vision therapy.
 Surgery is typically a cosmetic approach to mitigate the appearance of the eye turn by cutting the eye muscles, however does not always result in the eyes working together as a team.
 Surgery is usually considered successful if the eyes look cosmetically aligned, regardless of whether visual function has improved.
 Most often surgical treatment is only a temporary solution as it does not address the root cause of the problem.
 This frequently results in the eyes turning again which in many cases results in multiple surgeries.
-Because of such shortcomings, a more reliable form of treatment is necessary.

 That’s why visual rehabilitation in Austin TX is a great alternative.
 Vision